Are Verbal Contracts Legal?

 - Contracts not to be performed within one year.

 If you have a quick and easy agreement you want to make with another business or individual, just to keep it legal you may decide to use one of those free contract forms that are floating around the internet.
-I asked several attorneys about using these forms.
-Yes, they are attorneys, but they give some powerful reasons not to use free contract forms.
+If you are thinking of using a free contract form, check out these reasons not to use free contract forms.